free domestic shipping on river quivers excluding discounts

 June 15, 2021

 As the second-largest river in Colorado, the Gunnison River is known for some of the best river and lake fishing throughout the Centennial State.
-The 180-mile long stretch of the Gunnison River, nicknamed the Gunny, forms at the confluence of the East and Taylor rivers in Almont, CO.
+The 180-mile long stretch of the Gunnison River, Colorado, nicknamed the Gunny, forms at the confluence of the East and Taylor rivers in Almont, CO.

 If you’re looking for a great place to fish in Southwest Colorado or if you’re planning your next trip to the Gunny in Black Canyon, here is everything you need to know about Gunnison River fly fishing so you can make the most out of your next adventure.